myaaaaa-chan/Zabbix4j/README.md

 ## Use via Maven

-Because of my fault,version 0.1.4-5 have no class files,sorry for that.Please use version 0.1.3
+Because of my fault,version 0.1.4-5 have no class files,sorry for that.Please use version 0.1.3 or 0.1.6

 ```
 <dependency>